L. Louise Lucas: Political career

 A longtime civic activist, in June 1984 Lucas began her formal political career by becoming the first African American woman to serve on the Portsmouth City Council.

 Louise Lucas was first elected to the Virginia General Assembly in November 1991.
 As a state senator she has a seat on the following Virginia Senate Committees: Education & Health, Courts of Justice, Finance (which she chairs), Local Government and Rules.
 She is member of the Finance Sub-committee on Claims, Finance Sub-committee on Economic Development/Natural Resources, Finance Sub-Committee on Public Safety, and Education Sub-committee on Health Licensing.
-Lucas was Chairwoman of the Senate Local Government Committee and a former member of Committees on Agriculture, Conservation and Natural Resources; Rehabilitation and Social Services; Transportation; former Chairwoman, Education and Health Special Sub-committee on Public Smoking Legislation; Sub-committee on Mental Health Legislation; Special Sub-committee on Immigration.
+Lucas was Chairwoman of the Senate Local Government Committee and a former member of Committees on Agriculture, Conservation and Natural Resources; Rehabilitation and Social Services; Transportation; former chairwoman, Education and Health Special Sub-committee on Public Smoking Legislation; Sub-committee on Mental Health Legislation; Special Sub-committee on Immigration.

 Lucas was the Democratic candidate to replace U.S. Congressman Norman Sisisky in the 2001 special election, following Sisisky's death in office.
 However, Republican Randy Forbes won the general election.

 In 2008 two companies which Lucas controlled applied for Empowerment Zone bonds to build a conference center in Portsmouth.
-The Portsmouth city council refused to issue the bonds, on a 3-2 vote with two council members who had a financial interest in the project abstaining.
+The Portsmouth city council refused to issue the bonds, on a 3–2 vote with two council members who had a financial interest in the project abstaining.
 The companies, still controlled by Lucas, later filed a $97.7 million suit against the City of Portsmouth and the council members voting against the bonds and the City Attorney, claiming racial discrimination against because they were led and funded mostly by African-Americans.
 However, after the proposal was later reconsidered and again denied, the lawsuit was dropped.

-Lucas serves on the Governor's Commission on Government Reform and Restructuring, Governor's Commission on State Funding for Public School Construction and the Governor's Commission on Information Technology.
+Lucas served on the Governor's Commission on Government Reform and Restructuring, Governor's Commission on State Funding for Public School Construction and the Governor's Commission on Information Technology.
 In 2010 she was appointed to the Commission on Electric Utility Regulation; in 2012 she was appointed to the Federal Action Contingency Trust Fund committee and in 2013 was appointed to the Medicaid Innovation and Reform Commission.
-She is also an active member of the Virginia Legislative Black Caucus and elected Vice-Chair of Outreach by the Democratic Party of Virginia.
+She is also an active member of the Virginia Legislative Black Caucus and elected vice-chair of Outreach by the Democratic Party of Virginia.

-Lucas has served on various community boards, commissions, civic and service organizations such as: Past President NAACP (also Golden Heritage Member); Martin Luther King Leadership Steering Committee (also Charter Member) and the Norfolk State University Alumni Association.
+Lucas has served on various community boards, commissions, civic and service organizations such as Past President NAACP (also Golden Heritage Member); Martin Luther King Leadership Steering Committee (also Charter Member) and the Norfolk State University Alumni Association.
 Lucas is also a member of the following organizations: Delta Sigma Theta sorority (Golden Life status); The Links, Incorporated (Portsmouth Chapter); Order of Eastern Star (Brighton Light Chapter 118), Prince Hall Freemasonry of Virginia, National Women's Political Caucus, National Council of Christians and Jews.